TheKasam/login_check/README.md

-Uses twillo to cross check two google sheets for matching values.
+Uses gspread to cross check two google sheets for matching values.
 Use Case: Sign in people using a google form to check if respondant is a member / rsvp.
 The results will be displayed on a column of the *Sign In* sheet from the google form.

 Getting set up and running script:-